Our team of researchers have experience and expertise in a range of disciplines and social science research methodologies.

 Postdoctoral Fellow

-Natalia is a post-doctoral research fellow at COMPASS Research Centre.
-Her main research area is quantitative social science, with a focus on using linked data to understand inequities.
+I am a post-doctoral research fellow at COMPASS.
+My main research area is quantitative social science, with a focus on using linked data to understand inequities.

-Natalia recently completed her PhD, which examined different approaches to measuring family socioeconomic position, and was supervised by Dr Nichola Shackleton, Associate Professor Barry Milne and Professor Thomas Lumley.
-She previously completed a BA with a double major in statistics and psychology, a BA(Hons) in statistics, and a Master’s in Public Policy.
+I completed my PhD at the start of 2023.
+It examined different approaches to measuring family socioeconomic position, and was supervised by Dr Nichola Shackleton, (now) Professor Barry Milne, and Professor Thomas Lumley.
+I previously completed a BA with a double major in Statistics and Psychology, a BA(Hons) in Statistics, and a Masters in Public Policy.

 Martin von Randow